Advertisements must be truthful. This applies to

-from not-for-profit organizations as well.
-For instance, the
+advertisements from not for profit organizations as well.
+For

-application of the Canadian Code of Advertising Standards
+instance, the application of the Canadian Code of Advertising

-institutions seeking to improve their public image or advance a
+organizations or institutions seeking to improve their public image

-Both in principle and practice, all advertising claims and
+principle and practice, all advertising claims and representations

-The advertiser must be clearly identified in an advocacy
+must be clearly identified in an advocacy advertisement (which is

-advertisement (which is defined as advertising which presents
+defined as advertising which presents information or a

 contravened the Accuracy and Clarity clause of the Code when it